An open drainage system is a canal created to channel runoff water and prevent flooding or pooling on a property.

 Here are some of the reasons that installing an open drainage system may give you pause.

-While open drainage systems can be affordable, they still come with an upfront cost, especially if you don’t want to install it yourself.
+While open drainage systems can be affordable, they still come with an upfront cost – especially if you don’t want to install them yourself.

 Hiring a professional to install an open drainage system is pricey.

 You may also require a permit to install open drainage systems depending on your municipality.

 A permit is more likely necessary if the project has multiple channels and deep excavations.

 Although open drainage systems are more manageable than closed, you still need to maintain your drainage system to ensure it functions properly.

 A lot of different maintenance can come with this system, including: